mattebaughman/adventofcode2024/README.md

-# adventofcode2024
+# Matt Baughman's Advent of Code 2024
-my solutions for advent of code 2024
+This is my first ever attempt at advent of code.
+Successful (not pretty) solutions will be added daily.